tashajeske/Numerical-Analysis/Software Manual/OMPConjGrad.md

         }
         // initialize alpha_k to be delta0 divided by the dot product of p0 and s_k
         float dotp0=0.0;
-        # pragma omp parallel for
         for (int i=0; i<n; i++){
             dotp0=dotp0+p0[i]*s_k[i];
         }
         float alpha_k=delta0/dotp0;
-        // new guess will be old guess added to p0 scaled by alpha_k
+        // new guess will be old guess added to p0 scaled by alpha_k for (int i=0; i<n;i++){
-        # pragma omp parallel for
-        for (int i=0; i<n;i++){
             x1[i]=x0[i]+p0[i]*alpha_k;
         }
         // calculate new residual
-        # pragma omp parallel for
         for (int i=0; i<n;i++){
             r0[i]=r0[i]-s_k[i]*alpha_k;
         }
         // initialize new delta to be dot product of new residuals double delta1=0.0;
-        # pragma omp parallel for
         for (int i=0; i<n; i++){
             delta1=delta1+r0[i]*r0[i];
         }
         // initialize a scalar to be ratio of new/old delta float scalar=delta1/delta0;
-        // update p0 based on new residual and calculated scalar
+        // update p0 based on new residual and calculated scalar for (int i=0; i<n;i++){
-        # pragma omp parallel for
-        for (int i=0; i<n;i++){
             p0[i]=r0[i]+p0[i]*scalar;
         }